chanduputta/woundcarer_FRT-project/README.md

 # WoundCarer
-A Healthcare ChatBot Built with azure bot services and QnA maker using Language Understanding Azure Cognitive services.
+A Healthcare ChatBot Built using Azure Services

 This project is done as part of the Future Ready Talent Virtual Internship Program organised by Microsoft.
 ### Industry